You must have wondered, at least once: ”Which font should I use in my email?”.

 Email designers create amazing emails by using the right email fonts.
 Sometimes they borrow web fonts that web developers use.
-This method allows them to leverage technology and write original copy at the same time.
+This method allows them to leverage technology and show their creativity.

 Initially, web fonts were developed for websites and apps.
 These fonts can communicate your branding on a website very easily.

 Email designers are not so lucky.
 They are limited because there are only a handful of fonts that display properly in all email clients.
 But they realized that web fonts could help them out, and they can keep the visual identity consistent.

 Although web fonts can improve your email design, they can also sabotage your efforts.
 In this article, we will learn the difference between web-safe fonts and web-fonts.
 We will discover which email clients support which web fonts, and give you some actionable tips to use the power of fonts in email – all supported by awesome email examples.

 Let’s have a quick peek at font families.

 The main characteristics of these fonts are different, and they are best used for several different purposes.
 There are fonts that are best suited for the professional world (the most professional fonts, best fonts for business emails), while others are better for a more relaxed tone.
 There are fonts that are email-safe fonts.

 People usually ask what is the easiest font to read which is important, but I would advise you to be more careful when making a headline design from fonts.

 Serif fonts have little feet and tails.
 They lead the eyes so we can read the printed copies easily.
 That’s why these fonts are usually used in books.